 - Administrative positions containing lord in the title, such as that of "lord treasurer", which is used in Dorne and on some small councils, and is said to be in the style of the Free Cities.

 - Lords by courtesy, who do not hold actual lordships.
 Several past Hands of the King did not possess lordly titles in their own right, but were referred to as "lord" while they remained in the position.
-The master of whisperers may also be called lord, but it is uncertain whether a formal grant of lordship typically accompanies this style, or whether it was traditionally merely a courtesy.
+The master of whisperers and other small council members are called lords because of their offices, but it is uncertain whether a formal grant of lordship typically accompanies this style, or whether it was traditionally merely a courtesy.
 This usage sometimes extends to those wishing to show courtesy to a junior member of a noble House during conversation, by addressing them with the title of Lord in conjunction with their personal name.
 The title of lord in conjunction with the House name is properly reserved for the legal head of the House.

 References and Notes